AgustaWestland

 AgustaWestland was an Anglo-Italian helicopter design and manufacturing company, which was a wholly owned subsidiary of Finmeccanica (now known as Leonardo).
 It was formed in July 2000 as an Anglo-Italian multinational company, when Finmeccanica and GKN merged their respective helicopter subsidiaries (Agusta and Westland Helicopters) to form AgustaWestland, with each holding a 50% share.
 Finmeccanica acquired GKN's stake in AgustaWestland in 2004.

 In 2016, AgustaWestland was merged into Leonardo S.p.A. (formerly Finmeccanica), where it became the company's helicopters division under the Leonardo Helicopters brand.
-"AgustaWestland" still exists as a subsidiary of Leonardo but the AgustaWestland public brand is no longer promoted.